STNETRadio/Doc/stnetid/home.md

 ## What is STNET ID?

 STNET ID is a system that employees and associates can use to update personal information and access work-related services.
 The purpose of this system is to provide convenience and enhance security when logging in.
-You can access the system at [id.stnetradio.co](https://id.stnetradio.co) (only for the stnetradio.co domain or STNET Radio employees, not yet available; please wait for further announcements).
+You can access the system at [id.stnetradio.com](https://id.stnetradio.com) (only for the stnetradio.com domain or STNET Radio employees, not yet available; please wait for further announcements).

 ---